jamiewilson/predawn/README.md

 Flatland-Alt is a Sublime package.
 Currently, you must install it manually.

 1. [Download theme files](https://github.com/jamiewilson/flatland-alt/archive/master.zip)
-2. Unzip the files and copy the folder newly created folder into your Sublime Text Packages directory with the name `Theme - Flatland`.
+2. Unzip the files and copy the folder newly created folder into your Sublime Text Packages directory with the name `flatland-alt`.
 You can find that directory by selecting "Preferences > Browse Packages ...".

 ## Activating the Theme